bymw/marcuswiberg.com/readme.md

 # Marcus Wiberg Portfolio

 Welcome to my personal portfolio repository!
-This project showcases my work as a Product and Design Leader, focusing on creating intelligent, AI-driven systems and seamless user experiences.
+This project showcases my work as a Product and Design Leader.

+Originally built for my own website, I realized it could be a valuable resource for others.
+Feel free to use and customize it as needed.

 ## Features
 - **Responsive Design**: Fully responsive layout optimized for various screen sizes.